 University of Maryland

 Courses in this program cover topics ranging from poetry and English literature to creative and fiction writing.
-All of the courses can be completed completely online, and students will also have access to virtual student clubs and organizations.
+All the courses can be completed completely online, and students will also have access to virtual student clubs and organizations.
 This is a unique option that social butterflies will love.